 Do I look for a saddle that fits the withers or the shoulders?

 Typically the answer is to fit for the shoulders, as free, unimpaired movement is necessary for any horse to develop proper balance and collection.
 If a horse is unable to move comfortably while under saddle, issues will inevitably arise.
 Many times accommodating the shoulders means using a wider saddle tree than initially assumed when considering the overall trim, athletic appearance of the OTTB.

 If the saddle is fitted to the shoulders and back with no consideration for the withers, it can result in a saddle that isn’t providing enough clearance for the withers, causing pressure and pain during exercise as the saddle sits atop, or bumps them.

 Visit any OTTB forum or chat, and inevitably, a question posted regarding specific saddle recommendations will have numerous replies with many different – and oftentimes conflicting – advice.
 While there are saddles designed with the Thoroughbred in mind, the important thing to remember is that each horse is different, and his individual characteristics must be taken into consideration when searching for the “perfect saddle.”

 A comfortable horse will engage his back.

 When this happens, the rider’s weight is being carried in the most efficient way, allowing his horse to stay sound and healthy for longer than the horse whose back is “hollow” or stretched out.
 This aspect of achieving a good saddle fit is often overlooked.

-Not only is correct fit important for training and short-term comfort – it also makes it possible for a horse to develop the muscles it needs to remain active and healthy.
+Not only is the correct fit important for training and short-term comfort – but it also makes it possible for a horse to develop the muscles it needs to remain active and healthy.